Dekr0/Dekr0/todo/wwise-teller.md

 - Automation [Automation](wwise-teller#Automation)

+### UI

+- Display more information about bank source data

 ### Automation

 - Keep the whole automation simple, no hidden control flow, embrace explicity even if it might